In screen printing there are two major players when it comes to inks, you have your water-based inks and your plastisol inks.

 - Will not dry out even when left open

 - You can use any type of emulsion

 - You can feel it on the shirt

 - You may need different inks for polyester/ blends

 - You need Plastisol ink cleaners

-Water-based inks are a totally different animal, these inks will become part of the garment for virtually no touch which some people seem to be fond of.
+Water-based inks are a totally different breed of ink.
+These inks become a part of the garment and do not sit on top of the garment like a plastisol ink would.
+Water-based inks produce an extremely soft hand as the ink penetrates the garment fibers.
 Discharge inks will require an activator to print on darker garments.
-Unlike plastisol inks these inks will begin to dry if you leave them open, or unattended on the screen for a short period of time (you will get different results based on your environment.)
-Water based inks are also perceived to be “eco-friendly” but do your due diligence on that one since some may contain pigments, binders, thickeners, etc. Now that's not to say that water based inks are not "eco-friendly" they are just not 100% eco friendly like people may think.
+Unlike plastisol inks, these inks will begin to dry if you leave them open, or unattended on the screen for a short period of time (you will get different results based on your environment.)
+Water-based inks are also perceived to be “eco-friendly” but do your due diligence on that one since some may contain pigments, binders, thickeners, etc. Now that's not to say that water-based inks are not "eco-friendly", they are just not 100% eco-friendly as people may think.

 - These inks will become part of the garment so there is almost no feel

 - Can dry in screen and clog your mesh

 - Requires a longer cure time than plastisol inks